valeoai/VideoActionModel/README.md

 pip install scann
 ```

-Then you can use the following:
+To run the Humming Bird evaluation, you can use the following code:

 ```python
 import torch